delbek/blest/README.md

    3. -j: Jaccard enabled (0 or 1) -- WE RECOMMEND THIS TO BE SET TO 1

-   4. -w: Window size (an unsigned integer) -- WE RECOMMEND THIS TO BE SET TO 65536
+   4. -w: Window size (an unsigned integer) -- WE RECOMMEND THIS TO BE SET AT LEAST TO 65536

    Note: You do not need to download graphs as the library will download it for you if it finds in SuiteSparse.